 R2 is conveniently located in the upper mid-west, where as most Rockies are located in the heart of Kentucky.
 When the National need for Rockies is increasing there has to be quality breeders to meet that need!
 Why travel many miles for your next lifetime partner!

 What are our breeding initiatives and goals?

-R2 has a specially trained eye for confirmation, functionality and biomechanics.
+R2 has a specially trained eye for conformation, functionality and biomechanics.
 Horses that are built for a purpose and built to do it well!